 As a multi award-winning visitor attraction, Woburn makes a valuable contribution to conservation, and is a place where families can enjoy being together, seeing animals in a beautiful natural environment.

-Your admission ticket includes unlimited repeat circuits of the Road Safari drive through reserves, followed by adventures in the Foot Safari with a fantastic daily programme of keeper talks and demonstrations.
+Your admission ticket includes unlimited repeat circuits of the Road Safari drive through reserves, followed by adventures in the Foot Safari.
 Most of the leisure activities at Woburn Safari Park are included in your great value ticket price.

 Every year the team at Woburn Safari Park work hard to raise funds for major campaigns that support the continued survival of specific animals and habitats.
 Click the button to read more about past and current fundraising activities at the park.Projects we support

 Woburn has been deeply involved with species conservation for over a hundred years.
 Today, the Safari Park is internationally recognised as a centre of excellence for the conservation of endangered wildlife.Discover more

 Woburn Safari Park forms part of Woburn Enterprises Ltd

 Bedford Office, Woburn, Milton Keynes, MK17 9PQ

 Registration number: 0966094